How Good is Post-Hoc Watermarking With Language Model Rephrasing?: Experiments

 \paragraph{\textbf{Choice of private key.}} We address the private key issue described in~\autoref{sec:method} by testing 50 candidate keys.
 For each combination of tokenizer, watermarking method (and depth for SynthID), we evaluate the keys on non-watermarked texts to estimate the $p$-value distribution under $H_0$.
 We then select the key that minimizes the deviation from $U(0,1)$, as measured by the Kolmogorov–Smirnov statistic.
-Next, we verify that the theoretical FPRs for these keys match the empirical FPRs on 1.5M Wikipedia documents containing between 1k and 100k tokens (using watermark window deduplication).
+Next, we verify that the theoretical FPRs for these keys match the empirical FPRs on 1.5M Wikipedia documents (they contain up to 100k tokens, with an average of 715 tokens).
 This ensures that the subsequent results under $H_1$ reflect the intrinsic performance of each scheme rather than artifacts of a particular key choice.
 Further details are provided in~\autoref{tab:h0_key_sensitivity}.

-\paragraph{\textbf{Entropy aware detection.}} For all methods, we evaluate entropy-aware detection by computing per-token entropy with the same model used for rephrasing.
+\paragraph{\textbf{Entropy aware detection.}} For all methods, we evaluate entropy-aware detection by computing per-token entropy with the same model as used for rephrasing.
 At detection, we only score tokens with entropy $\geq \tau$, with $\tau \in \{0, 0.2,0.4,0.6,\dots,1.8,2.0\}$.
 We note that we only pass the watermarked text to compute the per-token entropy without the original text as context.